Partner Referral System

 Pattern: Page Progression

-After getting feedback from stakeholders in leadership (shown below), it became apparent that we were going to ask for as much information as possible.
-A modal would feel too heavy if a user needed to scroll to use it.
-I opted for a page progression instead.
-Additionally, with the large number of questions stakeholders were asking for, I advocated for a "quick referral" to be included in the design, which would include a subset of questions for those in a hurry.
+After getting feedback from stakeholders in leadership, it became apparent that we were going to ask for as much information as possible.
+A modal would feel too heavy if a user needed to scroll to use it, so I opted for a page progression instead.
+Additionally, with the large number of proposed questions, I advocated for a "quick referral" path to be included in the design, which would include a subset of questions for those in a hurry.

-After getting feedback from stakeholders in leadership (shown below), it became apparent that we were going to ask for as much information as possible.
-A modal would feel too heavy if a user needed to scroll to use it.
-I opted for a page progression instead.
-Additionally, with the large number of questions stakeholders were asking for, I advocated for a "quick referral" to be included in the design, which would include a subset of questions for those in a hurry.
+After getting feedback from stakeholders in leadership, it became apparent that we were going to ask for as much information as possible.
+A modal would feel too heavy if a user needed to scroll to use it, so I opted for a page progression instead.
+Additionally, with the large number of proposed questions, I advocated for a "quick referral" path to be included in the design, which would include a subset of questions for those in a hurry.

 User Journey Becomes Workflow